Albert0i/RU330/draft.md

 So, we are at a crossroads...
 Definitely we can't do without RDBMS for we have used it so long and so many important applications and data there...
 The expedient way is equipped a more powerful cache system and let it work along side with RDBMS, I think.

+Relational database is a good thing but is not always the best for everythng.
+That's why the idea of [modernize database](https://redis.io/blog/3-reasons-your-mysql-db-needs-redis/) emerges.
+It simply means to incorporate Redis, or something like that, to boost performance in order to meet new challenging requirements of modern applications.